 For the conversation to go well, you need to be as calm and peaceful as possible.

 If you haven't already, please take a minute to read this post: How To Survive Infidelity - The First 24 Hours.
 This will help you take care of yourself and get into a calmer, more peaceful place so you'll be able to think about your next steps.

-Once you feel calm and in control, I’d like you to plan out how you will tell your partner that you know they cheated.
+Once you feel calm and in control, I’d like you to plan out how you will tell your boyfriend / husband that you know they cheated.

 As upset as you are, and rightly so, you cannot attack your partner in this conversation.

-I bet you’ll want to and I completely understand that.... but if you do, you’ll push your partner away and drive them TOWARDS their affair partner.
+I bet you’ll want to and I completely understand that.... but if you do, you’ll push your boyfriend / husband away and drive them TOWARDS their affair partner.
 This is exactly what we don’t want!